rzachary/rickeyzachary.com/_drafts/2020-04-21-new-lamarjackson.md

 This mystery player is Josh Allen my target for next year in most of my leagues at QB.

 # So what does this mean for me?
-Josh Allen will be the kind of player that teams that want to make the playoffs and ultimately win the league will want.
+Josh Allen will be the kind of player teams that want to make the playoffs and ultimately win the league will want to target.
+Lower in the draft to target